KnapsackPro/docs.knapsackpro.com/_posts/2021-03-16-auto-scaling-buildkite-ci-build-agents-for-rspec-run-parallel-jobs-in-minutes-instead-of-hours.md

 ## How to automatically split large slow RSpec test files by test examples (test cases) between parallel Buildkite agents

 Slow RSpec test files are often related to E2E tests, the browser tests like capybara feature specs.
-They can run for a few or dozens of minutes sometimes.
+They can run for a few or sometimes even dozens of minutes.
 They could become a bottleneck if the parallel job has to run a single test file for 10 minutes while other parallel jobs complete a few smaller test files in 5 minutes.

 There is a solution for that!
 You can use Knapsack Pro with [RSpec split by examples feature](https://knapsackpro.com/faq/question/how-to-split-slow-rspec-test-files-by-test-examples-by-individual-it) that will automatically detect slow RSpec test files in your project and split them between parallel Buildkite agents by test examples (test cases).